HanBnrd/BenchNIRS/README.md

 ## Downloading the datasets
 - *Herff et al. 2014* (n-back task): you can download the dataset by making a request [here](http://www.csl.uni-bremen.de/CorpusData/download.php?crps=fNIRS).
 - *Shin et al. 2018* (n-back and word generation tasks): you can download the dataset [here](http://doc.ml.tu-berlin.de/simultaneous_EEG_NIRS/NIRS/NIRS_01-26_MATLAB.zip).
-- *Shin et al. 2016* (mental arithmetic task): you can download the dataset by filling the form [here](http://doc.ml.tu-berlin.de/hBCI).
+- *Shin et al. 2016* (mental arithmetic task): you can download the dataset by filling out the form [here](http://doc.ml.tu-berlin.de/hBCI).
 Then click on *NIRS_01-29* to download the fNIRS data.
 - *Bak et al. 2019* (motor execution task): you can download the dataset [here](https://figshare.com/ndownloader/files/18069143).